longhorn/website/content/docs/1.5.0/volumes-and-nodes/expansion.md

 #### RWX volume

-Currently, Longhorn is unable to expand the filesystem (NFS) for RWX volumes. - If you decide to expand a RWX volume manually, you can:
+Longhorn currently does not support fully automatic expansion of the filesystem (NFS) for RWX volumes.
+You can expand the filesystem manually using one of the following methods:

+##### Online
 1. Expand the block device of the RWX volume via PVC or UI.
-2. Figure out the share manager pod of the RWX volume then execute the filesystem expansion command.
-The share manager pod is typically named as `share-manager-<volume name>`.
+2. Identify the Share Manager pod of the RWX volume (typically named `share-manager-<volume name>`), and then run the filesystem expansion command in it.
     ```shell
     kubectl -n longhorn-system exec -it <the share manager pod> -- resize2fs /dev/longhorn/<volume name>
     ```

+> **Important**:
+> Online expansion is possible only for `ext4` volumes.
+Attempts to manually expand `xfs` volumes with `xfs_growfs` may initially appear to be successful, but issues occur when the workload is scaled up and the volume is reattached.
+In particular, the pods become stuck in the `ContainerCreating` state, and the logs show an error message about attempts to mount the filesystem.

+##### Offline

+1. Detach the RWX volume by scaling down the workload to `replicas=0`.
+Ensure that the volume is fully detached.

+1. After the scale command returns, run the following command and verify that the state is `detached`.
+    ```shell
+    kubectl -n longhorn-system get volume <volume-name>
+    ```
+1. Expand the block device using either the PVC or the Longhorn UI.

+1. Scale up the workload.

+The reattached volume will have the expanded size.